ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-pixhawkv6X.rst

 ==========

 The Pixhawkv6X supports up to 16 PWM outputs.
 All 16 outputs support all normal PWM output formats.
-All FMU outputs, except 7 and 8, also support DShot.
+All FMU outputs support DShot, except 7 and 8.
+These do not support serial LEDS either.

 The 8 FMU PWM outputs are in 4 groups: